GERSL/Preprocessing-Tools/README.md

-# Preprocess-Tools
+# Preprocessing-Tools
-Preprocess tools for Landsat data: BRDF (Bidirectional Reflectance Distribution Function) and Topographic Corrections.
+Preprocessing tools for Landsat data: BRDF (Bidirectional Reflectance Distribution Function) and Topographic Corrections.

 Please contact Shi Qiu (shi.qiu@uconn.edu), Rong Shang (shangrong@uconn.edu), and Zhe Zhu (zhe@uconn.edu) at Department of Natural Resources and the Environment, University of Connecticut if you have any questions.